 If we start from the design process of the VÄKI multi-use coffee mug, one of the main design ideas was that it was a multifunctional product, which adapted to your lifestyle.
-So, basically, it was 3 products in 1: a coffee and tea maker, a camping mug and a takeaway coffee cup, which you could use just as well in Lapland or Tokyo, basecamp, office or the campus.
+So, basically, it is 3 products in 1: a coffee and tea maker, a camping mug and a takeaway coffee cup, which you can use just as well in Lapland or Tokyo, basecamp, office or the campus.

 Being multifunctional reduces the need of buying several different products, of which many would gather dust in your cupboard for several months each year.